‘Fairy Tail’ Manga Chapter 530 Spoilers: Ravines Of Time Key To Defeating Acnologia And Zeref’s Victory?

 — Chibi Lucy (@ChibiLucyFT) April 7, 2017

 Strangely, Anna remains quite secretive about her mission.
-Layla, on the other hand, reveals that she opened the gate to ensure the duty wasn’t passed onto her daughter Lucy.
+Layla, on the other hand, reveals that she opened the gate to ensure the duty wasn’t passed onto her daughter, Lucy.
 Layla claims she wanted Lucy to live free from the burden that had been passed down the generations.
 Asked what Anna plans to do, she merely reiterates her statement from the previous chapter about all things having a proper order and procedure.
 She adds that her priority is to find the five children.

 The scene shifts back to the Pegasus, where Anna reveals that Layla died before the Fairy Tail Guild united.
 After a brief moment of silence, Anna continues with her explanation about time travel.
 She reveals that the magic that flowed abundantly was in fact “abnormal magic,” which was “devoid of any kind of element.”
 In other words, the magic was “neither darkness nor light.”
 In essence, the magic that Ms. Anna felt could be described as “Magic of Nothingness,” which had no place in this age.
 Ms. Anna chose to name the abnormal magic as “The Ravines of Time.”

 Explaining the Ravines of Time, Ms. Anna reasoned it may have formed because of time travel itself.
-Having crossed 400 years may have slightly distorted the time, and in an effort to correct itself, time created a new power.
+Having crossed 400 years may have slightly distorted time, and in an effort to correct itself, time created a new power.
 In essence, the Ravines of Time is a spatial anomaly which is true nothingness and where nothing can exist.

 FAIRY TAIL CHAPTER 530: Neo Eclipse#manga #mangafreak #fairytail